 Computer memory is volatile storage, while storage stores data for permanent access.
 The information stored in memory remains there as long as an electrical charge is applied.
 Computer memory is the equivalent of human short-term memory, and computer storage is the equivalent of long-term memory.

-Computer storage, also called the computer’s “hard drive,” is analogous to human long-term memory.
-Computer storage is non-volatile and retains information after the device is turned off.
+Computer storage also called the computer’s “hard drive,” is analogous to human long-term memory.
+It is non-volatile and retains information after the device is turned off.

-Where computer memory is used to perform surface-level operations, storage holds all the information needed to perform those tasks.
+Where computer memory performs surface-level operations, storage holds all the information needed to perform those tasks.

-Without non-volatile computer storage, a computer’s operating system would have to be manually entered into memory before any operations could be performed.
+Without non-volatile computer storage, a computer’s operating system would have to be manually entered into memory before performing any operations.

-Usually, computer memory is much faster than storage, but new technology is eroding this difference.
+Usually, computer memory is much faster than storage, but new technology erodes this difference.

 How does computer storage work?

-Computer storage uses binary language to encode electronic data into a non-volatile physical media, often referred to as a “hard drive.”
-Depending on the type, computer storage uses either magnetic fields, semiconductors, or laser beams to encode data onto the storage medium.
+Computer storage uses binary language to encode electronic data into a non-volatile physical media, often called a “hard drive.”
+Depending on the type, computer storage uses either magnetic fields, semiconductors, or laser beams to encode data into the storage medium.